kamalElsadany/new-project/README.md

 # new-project
-for kamal fadel to language .
+for kamal fadel to favourite language .

 #project notes and docments.